Samirn2/Smart-Campus-JAXRS/README.md

 ---

 ### Q1.1:
 **In JAX-RS, resource classes are Request-Scoped by default.** This means the server creates a brand-new instance of the class for every single API request and destroys it once the response is sent.
 Because the class is disposed of after every request, I could not store sensor data in regular instance variables, as the data would reset to empty every time a request ended.
 To fix this, I used **static data structures** so the data remains in the server's memory even as the resource classes are created and destroyed.
-This approach keeps the API stateless and clean while ensuring that sensor readings are preserved in a centralised, thread-safe memory store.
+This approach keeps the API stateless and clean while ensuring that sensor readings are kept in central shared memeory that is designed to handle mutiple request at the same time.

 ---

 ### Q1.2:
-**Hypermedia makes an API self-descriptive by providing links that guide the client on what actions they can take next.** This transforms the API from a static data source into a dynamic system where the response drives the application state.
-It offers significant URL flexibility because clients follow relationship links rather than hardcoded paths, allowing the backend to evolve without breaking the client's code.
-It also makes navigation much easier, as the API provides a real-time roadmap of related resources—such as links to sensors within a room—which reduces the need for external documentation.
+**Hypermedia makes an API self-descriptive by including links that show the client what they can do next, turning a simple response into a navigable roadmap.** This is much better than standard APIs where developers often hardcode URLs, as hardcoding causes the app to break if the backend structure ever changes.
+With Hypermedia, the client follows relationship links provided by the server, meaning the backend can rename or move endpoints without the client needing to update their code.
+This makes the API far more flexible and easier to use, as the links act as a real-time guide for the developer instead of them having to constantly check a manual.

 ---